-The log book can also be used to record incidents such as fights and what action was taken.
+MyConcern Safeguarding Software | The Safeguarding Company' can also be used to record incidents such as fights and what action was taken.

 The session leader of each age group should be aware of those qualified with First Aid certificates within the church, a list will be provided in each room.